V. Spring and Autumn Era (722>481 BCE)

 Passing through the Gates of the City into the Mountains

-Chapter 36: Body Wisdom of Mother Li
+26: Body Wisdom of Mother Li

-Non-verbal transmission of Mother Li, primary
+Non-verbal transmission of Mother Li is primary

 Legend: Mother Li gives birth to Lao Tzu